abhineshchandra1234/KotlinCoroutines/README.md

 # Coroutine fundamental in kotlin

-This project has simple implementation of runBlocking, GlobalScope suspend func and delay func.
+This project has simple implementation of runBlocking, GlobalScope, suspend func and delay func.
 It clearly explains the difference between them and how to use them